ADR 0011: Non-blocking TUI invariants

 Enforcement

-1. Primitives in agentgrep.ui._runtime make the right thing structural: the pump_only / offload decorators assert (in dev/test builds) that a callable runs on / off the bound pump thread (NB-1, NB-2, NB-8); stream_apply enforces the chunk cap and the inter-slice await (NB-4); make_gated_emitter centralizes the bus-bypass plus generation token (NB-3, NB-10).
+1. Primitives in agentgrep.ui._runtime make the right thing structural: the pump_only / offload decorators assert, when guards are enabled, that a callable runs on / off the bound pump thread (NB-1, NB-2, NB-8); stream_apply enforces the chunk cap and the inter-slice await (NB-4); make_gated_emitter centralizes the bus-bypass plus generation token (NB-3, NB-10).

-The decorators and watchdog are active under pytest (so violations fail CI) or when the env var is set; otherwise the decorators reduce to one boolean check and the watchdog thread never starts.
+The decorators are enabled under pytest or an explicitly truthy watchdog variable; the audit hook requires the explicit truthy variable because it can raise.
 Textual’s debug SLOW_THRESHOLD log was rejected as enforcement — it offers no assertion or test hook.
 A ruff rule was rejected — ruff has no custom-Python-rule mechanism.

-The _runtime module is Textual-free and imports only the standard library, so it sits below app.py in the ADR 0010 layering and the guard/unit tests reach it without entering the app factory’s closure.
+The _runtime module is Textual-free and imports only the standard library, so it sits below app.py in the ADR 0010 layering and focused runtime tests reach it without entering the application shell.

 Consequences